petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 the kind of thing an Agency bureaucrat would come up with, or more likely, ten of them.

-"Now to start off, can anyone tell me what Barbie's doing right that the rest of you aren't?"
+"Can anyone tell me what Barbie's doing right that the rest of you aren't?"

-Kicking himself for not actually reading the notice on the door, Steven shot up his hand.
+Steven suddenly noticed the mesh on the windows.
 "She left all her non-approved electronic devices outside the Faraday cage?"

-"Good answer, and yes that was your first test.
-In the future read the signs, and remember in cyberwarfare the only thing you can really trust with a secret is pen and paper."
+"Good answer!
+The Faraday cage only protects against threats outside this room, not inside.
+Barbie's got the right idea: in cyberwarfare the only thing you can really trust with a secret is hardware you've audited yourself, like pen and paper."

 <hr>